We are committed to ensuring that our business is conducted in a responsible manner.

 AMS is highly dependent on the innovation and creativity of our employees for our future growth and success.
 We aim to operate to the highest ethical standards.
 We have adopted and embedded ‘AMS Care, Fair, Dare’ to summarise our culture, underpin our values, and to deliver results, building a sustainable future for our business.
 Under Care, Fair, Dare, we have defined the principles and expectations of how we will operate together to deliver success as the Company continues to grow.
 Care, Fair, Dare provides a cultural framework to nurture the ways in which we interact and achieve success as a team.

-Throughout 2018, all employees attended cultural workshops, focusing on developing action plans to embed Care, Fair, Dare into their teams.
-We have listened to the feedback which has been received and developed our principles and expectations.
+Throughout 2019, we worked on implementing Care, Fair, Dare action plans in teams and held review workshops.
+We have listened to the feedback and further developed our principles and expectations.
 These will now form part of our appraisal system and recruitment of potential new employees.
 Employees have personal objectives which directly link to the business’ corporate objectives and receive feedback on competencies via a 360 degree review based on our culture of Care, Fair, Dare to ensure achievements align with the culture we wish to embed.
+We have re-launched our reward and recognition process to ensure a clear link to living our Care, Fair, Dare values.

 AMS has set appropriate standards and policies to uphold all laws relevant to prevention of bribery and corruption in all jurisdictions in which we operate.
 The Group also has in place policies and procedures covering Gifts and Hospitality, Whistleblowing, the Modern Slavery Act, the Market Abuse Regulations, General Data Protection Regulations, the Criminal Finance Act and Equality.